 The Moral Empathy Gap: Why We Fail to Find Common Ground

-Researchers Matthew Feinberg and Robb Willer hypothesized that one reason we fail to find common ground when interacting with others is that we have a moral empathy gap.
-By "moral empathy gap" they mean that we fail to properly understand what underlies others' moral convictions because we focus too exclusively on our own reasons moral beliefs and values.
+Researchers Matthew Feinberg and Robb Willer hypothesize that one reason we fail to find common ground when interacting with others is that we have a moral empathy gap.
+By "moral empathy gap" they mean that we fail to properly understand what underlies others' moral convictions because we focus too exclusively on our own reasons, convictions, and values.

-Feinberg and Willer grounded their hypothesis in Moral Foundations Theory (MFT).
+Feinberg and Willer ground their hypothesis in Moral Foundations Theory (MFT).
 MFT proposes that there are five primary areas of concern—five moral foundations—that form the basis of our moral judgments.
 They are:

 Care - The need to prevent or alleviate suffering.